franciscoxavier04/pm-BIM/docs/system-admin-guide/files/external-file-storages/health-status/README.md

 ### Connection validation for Nextcloud

 Same as OneDrive/SharePoint, every file storage for Nextcloud has the ability to run a connection test.
 This test is triggered manually by clicking on **Run checks now** in the sidebar on the right side of the file storage's details view.
-This check is available after the file storage is fully configured.
+This check is available from the UI to edit the storage.

 ![Recheck connection for Nextcloud in OpenProject administration](openproject_file_storages_nextcloud_run_checks_link.png)